KARDS is easy to learn as it is related to conventional strategy and card games. The strategic depth of KARDS, however, is compelling.

 The costs of a unit (deployment and operation) and its attack/defense values are straightforward and visible on the card.

-Many cards have extra abilities which considerable increase their tactical and strategic value.
+Many cards have extra abilities which considerably increase their tactical and strategic value.

 The KARDS Encyclopedia, accessible in game, has detailed information about each ability.
 You can also browse through the entire card collection and review each card.